allenai/tailor/README.md

 pip install -e .
 ```

+## Recreating Tailor
+See [link](https://github.com/allenai/tailor/tree/main/scripts/train) for information on how to format Ontonotes 5.0 and train the Tailor generator.

 ## Using Tailor: walkthrough cases

 - See the [tutorial notebook](https://github.com/allenai/tailor/blob/main/examples/Tutorial%2001%20-%20Tailor%20basic%20wrapper.ipynb) for a detailed walkthrough of the API.